NerdLang/nerd/README.md

 Verify that NectarJS is installed with : `nectar --help`

+# Configuration

+You need to enter your id and you security key.
+Code is encrypted in AES during compilation.

+To set your id, use `--setid myid`

+To set your key, use `--setkey mykey`

 # Basic compilation

 The simplest way to use NectarJS is :